 Book your slot

-Thames trips are organised via the Club’s membership system emails.
+Thames trips are organised via the Club’s booking system which is just available to members.
 We must know in advance that you are attending in order to organise sufficient leaders.
 You will be turned away if you arrive unannounced.

 For provisional members, please pay the £5 Thames cash paddling fee to the organiser.